 In this phase, the City collected feedback from the local community to understand their vision for the new park, including a draft vision statement and guiding principles that will inform design options in Community Engagement Phase 2.

 The new park at 40 Grenoble Drive will be a vibrant, welcoming green space where people of all ages can come together to relax, play and connect with nature.
-The park will offer safe play areas for children, spaces for sports and recreation, and peaceful spots to unwind.
-With lush trees, shaded seating and an emphasis on community gathering, it will be a sanctuary from surrounding urban development, fostering a sense of belonging and well-being for everyone who visits.
-This park will be accessible and inclusive as a place for neighbours to build connections and enjoy the outdoors together.
+It will include safe play areas, spaces for sports and recreation, and peaceful places to unwind.
+With trees, shaded seating and areas for gathering, the park will support community connection, well-being and inclusion.

 From September 2 to September 15, an online thought exchange activity collected 99 thoughts and 1,000 ratings from 125 participants on the vision for the park.